thaheer17/IT-Tickets-Analysis-Power-BI-Dashboard/README.md

 Dashboard

-Click below link to View the IT Ticket Analysis Dashboard on Power BI. https://codebasics.io/portfolio/Shaik-Thaheer
+Click this link to View the IT Ticket Analysis Dashboard on Power BI. https://codebasics.io/portfolio/Shaik-Thaheer